acjbizar/areyougoingtoanswerthisquestionwithno.com/README.md

-# areyougoingtoanswerthisquestionwithno.com
+# Are you going to answer this question with “no”?

-Are you going to answer this question with “no”?
+Internet artwork from 2012.